osmond/improved-system/README.md

 Add new tokens (e.g. `--chart-6`–`--chart-10`) in the same `:root { … }` block so everything—charts, rings, cards—uses the same palette.

+Charts share a unified palette exposed as `--chart-1` through `--chart-10`.
+Use them in components via `hsl(var(--chart-n))` so every visualisation draws from the same source.

 Dark mode is driven via the `<html class="dark">` class and the corresponding `.dark { … }` overrides in `globals.css`.

 ## Component conventions